jdetychey/landing/index.markdown

 ## Our history

 We are a team of Blockchain veterans.
-Since 2016, we have participated in the democratization of this technology.
+Since 2016, we have  actively contributed to the democratization of this technology.
 From crypto-currency mining to the creation of smart-contracts, we have spent the last 6 years exploring the potential and challenges of decentralized systems with industry leaders.

-In 2021, our team of enthusiasts came together to create Cometh with the ambition to exploit the benefits of blockchain in a game.
-Regardless of our experience, managing several thousand users on our web3 application has proven to be very complex.
-Testing out frameworks for our own use, for friend and partner projects, we developed an internal tool suite under the code name: *Alembic* ⚗️.
+In 2021, our team of enthusiasts came together to create Cometh with the ambition to harness all the benefits of blockchain in a video game.
+Regardless of our experience, managing several thousand users on our web3 applications has proven to be very complex.
+We tested out many frameworks for our own use, as well as for friends’ and partners’ projects.
+This led us to develop a tool suite in-house named Alembic ⚗️.

 ## The pragmatic web3 development platform

-Whether you are taking your brand for a first step into web3, releasing a collection of NFT, building a video game, a marketplace, or even a decentralized finance project, your users will always expect a web2 experience.

-Whatever the quality of the content and the perceived value of the blockchain, success will always come along with the simplest onboarding and the least transaction friction.
+Whether you're taking your brand's first steps into Web3, publishing a collection of NFTs, building a video game, a marketplace or even a decentralized finance project, your users will always expect the legacy Web2 experience.
+Regardless the quality of the content and the perceived value of the blockchain, success will always come along with the easiest on-boarding and frictionless transaction.

-The Alembic was iteratively crafted for us to onboard thousands of users unfamiliar with cryptocurrency or blockchain.
-We had to withstand traction on an initially naive tech stack and we gradually optimized each component.
+The Alembic was iteratively crafted to onboard thousands of users unfamiliar with cryptocurrency or blockchain.
+It has a proven track record of successfully handling thousands of requests and providing high quality blockchain services to critical applications.

-The platform architecture has 4 main layers which can be used together or separately
+The platform has 4 main layers which can be used together or separately.

 ![Pragmatic web3 develoment schema](/assets/alembic.jpg){:class="img-responsive"}